Training and Summer Study Abroad

 - Conflict resolution and development

-- Skills development in negotiation, mediation, and dialogue facilitation
+- Skills development in negotiation, mediation, and dialog facilitation

 - Conflict prevention and crisis response